 3. Do they offer customization?: I find this pretty important as you never know where you take your business now or in the future, you would want some customization support that allows you to potentially tailor the daily deal software to changing market conditions.

-4. Do you they offer ongoing releases that you can purchase.
-Sometimes going for the cheapest solution may not always be the best solution, cheap $100 – $300 “scripts” usually means under developed or lack of ongoing service, the old saying you pay for what you get is always a great indicator when making a final decision.
+4. Do they offer ongoing releases.
+Sometimes going for the cheapest solution may not always be the best solution, there are a ton of cheap “deal/clone scripts” which usually means under developed or lack of ongoing service